kailopm/golang-cicd/README.md

 # Change ClusterIP > NodePort
 kubectl edit svc [service_name]

-# If you're using WSL2 and docker, kubernetes installed inside it like me!
+# If you're using Windows 11 WSL2 and docker, kubernetes installed inside it like me!
 kubectl port-forward svc/go-web-app-service 8080:80
 navigate to > http://localhost:8080/courses
 ```